geoffreylzf/Linux-Server-Setup/README.md

 ```
 You can try to access from localhost

-You will need to open port 80 in order for outside to access the Django app
+You will need to open firewall port 80 in order for outside to access the Django app

 ### Install Nuxt Application
 1. Create Folder for Nuxt app